 Though electricity is referred to as a “current’, electrons don’t really flow like a stream of water.
 Instead, they individually “jump” from one atom to an adjacent atom practically at the speed of light.

 Harnessing the power of electrons is possible by varying the components it’s channeled through.
 A conductor, such as a metal wire, allows it’s electrons to be easily displaced so an electric current flows through it quickly.
 An insulator performs the opposite task by blocking the flow of current where it isn’t needed or could result in injury.
 A resistor can be used to slow the current of electricity, lowering its voltage.
-And a semiconductor is like a resistor but not exactly.

-The units used to quantify electricity are named after the 18th-century scientists who first observed the electromagnetic reactions of positive and negative charges.
+The units used to quantify electricity are named after the 18th-century scientists who first observed the electromagnetic reactions of positive and negative charges

-Electricity can be portable, for example the direct current produced by the batteries that power our cell phones, laptops, and television remotes, or else generated on a much larger scale by power plants transmitting alternating current into our homes and businesses.
+Electricity can be portable, for example, the direct current produced by the batteries that power our cell phones, laptops, and television remotes, or else generated on a much larger scale by power plants transmitting alternating current into our homes and businesses.

-During the late 1880’s, the first coal-fueled power plants were built in New York City to generate electricity, about 110 volts of it that could travel just a mile or two along power lines connected to only 50-60 customers.
+During the late 1880’s, the first coal-fueled power plants were built in New York City to generate electricity, about 110 volts that could travel just a mile or two along power lines connected to only 50-60 customers.
 Thomas Edison believed that a source of direct current traveling outward from a power plant at relatively low voltages was a safe and reliable way for Americans to light up his newly invented light bulb.

 An alternating current is in the form of a wavelength that flows in one direction and then reverses.
 AC current usually cycles at the rate of 60 times per second, or 60 Hertz, meaning the electric current that flows from power lines into our homes changes direction at a rate of 120 times per second.

 The friction that was causing heat loss within the power lines was proportional to the amount of current flowing through them; the larger the current, the more heat was lost.
-And since an increase in current required a higher number of volts to power it through the lines, there needed to be a way to increase both voltage and current, while resistance stayed constant, and then distribute a safe amount of electricity to the customer.
+And since an increase in current required a higher number of volts to power it through the lines, there needed to be a way to increase both voltage and current while safely controlling the amount of electricity being delivered to the customer.

 With the invention of the transformer in the mid-1880’s, a large amount of current could be generated at extremely high voltages and delivered to transformers located on the power lines.
 This is the process in use today.
-Within the transformer, the voltage is lowered from thousands of volts down to the 120 that safely powers our homes.
+Within the transformer, the voltage is lowered from thousands of volts down to the 120 volts that safely powers our homes.